AnushaManila/Master-Thesis/03_DCGAN/ReadMe.md

 Original DCGAN Architecture:
 ![ ](https://github.com/AnushaManila/Master-Thesis/blob/master/05_Thesis_Slides/Slide23.jpg)</br>
 A 100 dimensional uniform distribution Z is projected to a small spatial extent convolutional representation with many feature maps.
 A series of four fractionally-strided convolutions then convert this high level representation into a 64×64 pixel image.
 Notably, no fully connected or pooling layers are used.
 [Further details](http://bamos.github.io/2016/08/09/deep-completion/) </br>

-The experiments are carried out to understand what happens when the parameters of DCGAN architecture are altered and are classified into four categories mentioned below:
+Several experiments are carried out to understand what happens when the parameters of DCGAN architecture are altered and are classified into four categories mentioned below:

 ```
 1. Changing the depth of intermediate layers